Using the NVDA Screen Reader to Test Web Accessibility

 Michael Curran, an accessibility consultant and software engineer, started the NVDA project in 2006.
 Curran, who has a vision disability, recognized that most screen-reading software was prohibitively expensive — and many free programs had frustrating limitations.

-- NVDA is portable.
-It can be installed on a USB stick, enabling users to launch the software on virtually any Windows computer, including public-use computers at libraries and colleges.
+• Portability: NVDA can be installed on a USB stick, enabling users to launch the software on virtually any Windows computer, including public-use machines at libraries, colleges, workplaces, etc.

-- NVDA is customizable.
-Users can configure hotkeys and maintain their settings when using NVDA across multiple machines.
+• Customizability: Users can configure hotkeys and maintain their settings across multiple machines, ensuring a consistent experience.

-Unlike JAWS, NVDA is supported entirely through donations and grants.
-Anyone can download the full version of NVDA via the NV Access website.
+Unlike JAWS, NVDA is supported entirely through donations and grants, making it accessible to anyone who needs it.
+The full version of NVDA is available for free download on the NV Access website, empowering users to achieve great independence and productivity.

 Can I Use the NVDA Screen Reader to Test My Website’s Accessibility?

 Screen reader testing plays an important role in web accessibility.
-However, this method of testing is best performed by people who have substantial experience with the software in question — or who use a screen reader in their daily life.
+However, this testing method is best performed by people who have substantial experience with the software in question — or who use a screen reader in their daily lives.

 If you’re new to NVDA, you probably won’t have the same experience as a long-time user.

-For example: If you’re used to browsing websites with a mouse and keyboard, using a keyboard alone may feel frustrating.
+For example, If you’re used to browsing websites with a mouse keyboard, using keyboard shortcuts or commands alone may feel frustrating.
 However, that doesn’t necessarily mean that your website has accessibility issues.
-Additionally, you may miss some issues that would be apparent to a long-time screen reader user.
+Additionally, you may miss some issues that would be apparent to a long-time NVDA user.

-In order to conform with accessibility standards like the Web Content Accessibility Guidelines (WCAG), we recommend using a combination of automated and human expert accessibility testing.
-Doing so will also help your website comply with accessibility laws like the Americans with Disabilities Act (ADA), the European Accessibility Act, and the Accessibility for Ontarians with Disabilities Act (AODA).
+To conform with accessibility standards like the Web Content Accessibility Guidelines (WCAG), for instance, we recommend using a combination of automated and human expert accessibility testing.
+Doing so will help you find and fix more accessibility issues and boost compliance with accessibility laws like the Americans with Disabilities Act (ADA), the European Accessibility Act (EAA), and the Accessibility for Ontarians with Disabilities Act (AODA).

 Download our white paper on Building for Digital Accessibility at Scale to learn why a hybrid approach provides the best path to web accessibility →